artomaranjyan/artomaranjyan.github.io/_news/2025_01_23_Ringmaster.md

 ---

-New paper out [Ringmaster ASGD: The First Asynchronous SGD with Optimal Time Complexity](https://arxiv.org/abs/2501.16168) by Alexander Tyurin, Peter Richtárik, and myself.
+New paper out: [Ringmaster ASGD: The First Asynchronous SGD with Optimal Time Complexity](https://arxiv.org/abs/2501.16168) by Alexander Tyurin, Peter Richtárik, and myself.